PomonaCS/Readmes/2) Darwin/darwin.md

 one creature of that species.
 Write a loop that lets the single creature take 10 or 20 turns.

 7. Go back to `Creature` and implement more of the `takeOneTurn` method.
-Test as you go – implement an instruction or two, and verify that a Creature will behave correctly, using your partially written `Darwin` class.
+Test as you go – implement an instruction or two, and verify that a `Creature` will behave correctly, using your partially-written `Darwin` class.

 8. Finish up the `Darwin` class.
-Populate the board with creatures of different species (I suggest about 10 of each kind of creature) and make your main simulation loop iterate over the creatures, giving each a turn.
+Populate the board with creatures of different species (We suggest about 10 of each kind of creature) and make your main simulation loop iterate over the creatures, giving each a turn.
 The class should create creatures for the species given as command line arguments to the program when you run it.
 See `Darwin.java` for more details.
 Run the simulation for several hundred